AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/graphql-and-external-app.md

 1. Review the app at [http://localhost:3000/](http://localhost:3000/).
 The sample React app has two main parts:

-    * The home experience acts as an index of WKND Adventures, but querying __Adventure__ Content Fragments in AEM using GraphQL.
+    * The home experience acts as an index of WKND Adventures, by querying __Adventure__ Content Fragments in AEM using GraphQL.
 In this chapter, we'll modify this this view to support filtering of adventures by activity.

         ![WKND GraphQL React app - Home experience](./assets/graphql-and-external-app/react-home-view.png)